 As mentioned earlier, microwaving the broth can make it lose its nutritional value but it is better than eating junk food.

-How long should you reheat bone broth in the microwave?
+How long to heat bone broth in microwave?

 The time it takes to reheat bone broth in the microwave depends on the amount you’re reheating.
 However, in general, it takes up to 2 minutes.
 But you might have to double the time if the broth is frozen.